adaa-polsl/RuleKit/README.md

 # RuleKit

-RuleKit is a comprehensive library for inducing rule-based data models.
-It has the ability to produce classification, regression, and survival rules.
-The suite provides user with the possibility to introduce some apriori knowledge.
+RuleKit is a comprehensive library for inducing rule-based data models [X].
+It has the ability to produce classification [X], regression [X], and survival rules [X].
+The suite provides user with the possibility to introduce a priori knowledge [X].
 The analysis can be performed in batch mode, through RapidMiner plugin, or R package.
 A Java API is also provided for convinience.

 # Table of contents